Samy-06/Samy-06/README.md

 - 👋 Hi, I’m @Samy-06
-- 👀 I’m interested in ...Web and app development, Machine Learning and AI, and blockchain technology
+- 👀 I’m interested in ...Non Linear Dynamics and Chaos, Quantum Computing and Blockchain technology.
-- 🌱 I’m currently learning ...Javascript
+- 🌱 I’m currently learning about Hausdorff measures, generalized Cantor sets, and quantum computing.
 - 📫 You can reach me on my linkedin www.linkedin.com/in/samyak-parashar .

 <!---